kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is exactly the missing machine-facing layer.

-## A Future Kora Release Could Ship Four Synchronized Surfaces
+## A Future Kora Release Could Ship Four Synchronized Surfaces { #future-kora-release-ship }

 The most compelling product model is: